Zhanjiang Guangdong, China Travel Guide

 Products made from Zhanjiang's famous mangoes, pineapples, or lychees.

 If visiting Leizhou City, look for its distinctive traditional pottery.
-Some shops offer embroidered items.
+Some retailers offer embroidered items.

-Supporting local artisans and small businesses directly supports the community and cultural preservation efforts in Zhanjiang.
-It is a meaningful way to contribute to the local economy while finding unique items.
+Supporting local artisans and small businesses directly supports the residents and cultural preservation efforts in Zhanjiang.
+It is a meaningful way to contribute to the local economy while finding one-of-a-kind goods.